 Most people will experience some level of back pain in their lifetime, but the overwhelming majority will find relief through modifications such as over the counter anti-inflammatory medicines, exercise, physical therapy, or even just by waiting it out.
 In actuality, spine surgery is recommended for a small percentage of patients and until all other treatment methods have been tried.
 These patients often suffer from degenerative spine or joint problems that cause pain that is chronic.
 Whether you understand the origin of your pain or not, a fear of surgery shouldn’t prevent you from seeking medical help.

-The information herein on "Back Pain Myths: Revealed" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Back Pain Myths: Revealed" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*